Our Mental Health Professionals

 She offers counselling in both Polish and English.
 She has completed a Master’s Degree in Education with specialization in counselling psychology.
 She is a full member of the Collage of Registered Psychotherapist of Ontario, CRPO.

-Amal Ahmed, MA, RP (Qualifying)
+Amal Ahmed, MA, RP

 Amal’s foremost focus is to provide a safe, warm, and validating therapeutic space where clients can feel heard and understood.
-She uses an integrated approach to help bring awareness and emotional processing and pulls from narrative and attachment family therapies with the hope of expanding on client’s strengths.
+She uses an integrated approach to help raise awareness and facilitate emotional processing, drawing from narrative and attachment family therapies with the hope of expanding on clients’ strengths.

-Amal has experience working with a variety of clinical issues, such as depression, anxiety, burnout, life-transitions, and relationship challenges.
-She has also worked with individuals struggling with anger, school difficulties, and strenuous family dynamics.
+Amal has experience working with a variety of clinical issues, such as depression, anxiety, burnout, life transitions, and relationship challenges.
+She has also worked with individuals struggling with anger, school difficulties, and challenging family dynamics.

-Amal is a Registered Psychotherapist (Qualifying) and has completed a Master’s Degree in Counselling and Spirituality.
+Amal is a Registered Psychotherapist and has completed a Master’s Degree in Counseling and Spirituality.

 Amira Nazarali, MSW, RSW